 Many machine features vary between models.
 For example, the Manufacturer model allows for 5 print heads and also includes a heated platform and sterile filter, which is recommended for cell and organ printing.

 The 3D-Bioplotter family is also made with high-quality components and is extremely reliable, allowing R&D to spend more time printing.
-Rahul Roy, a North American service and applications engineer and 3D-Bioplotter expert, credits the German engineering and manufacturing.
-The 3D-Bioplotter, he said, “is built like a battleship.”

 The 3D-Bioplotter Starter Series is designed for research groups new to the field of tissue engineering with few requirements in parallel material processing and automation.
 It consists of the same basic hardware and software as the other two 3D-Bioplotter models, but lacks modular capability and platform temperature control.
 The 3D-Bioplotter Starter Series comes with 2 fixed high-temperature heads.

 The 3D-Bioplotter® Developer Series is designed for research groups new to the field of tissue engineering, as well as for specialized use, where limited capability may still meet requirements.
 It consists of the same basic hardware and software as the Manufacturer Series but with reduced park position functionality.
 It is still capable of using multiple modular head types and an optional heated platform.